-The applicant has provided a site plan and narrative with setbacks and proposed building locations, with the assumption that building permits would be processed under the old regulations.
-Staff recommends building envelopes are adjusted to meet the updated AOI code which would regulate any future building permits.
+The applicant provided a site plan and narrative with setbacks and proposed building locations, with the assumption that building permits would be processed under the old regulations.
+The applicant has updated the plat following preliminary plat review to accommodate for future buildings which could meet the standards of newly adopted zoning regulations.
 The County Subdivision ordinance categorizes the proposal as a "Substantial Change - Increase Scale, Impact," which includes "An increase in the number of lots."
 (Title 9-7-1-B-2-a).